Precision Synthetic Data for Unmatched AML Standards

 The status of Fintech in MENA

 In MENA, UAE is the most developed fintech space, followed by Bahrain, Egypt, Morocco, Tunisia, & Jordan.
-Investors are supporting key segments including payments, insurance and wealth and providing opportunities for finclusion of households as well as firms like SMEs.
+Investors are supporting key segments including payments, insurance and wealth and providing opportunities for inclusion of households as well as firms like SMEs.
 Supported by open-minded regulators in the region, a large unbanked population is expected to shrink rapidly and be included in the folds of formal financial services.

 Constraints